Classic (Mucc song)

-"Classic" is the 35th single by the Japanese rock band Mucc, released on September 19, 2016 in three editions by Sony Japan.
+"Classic" is the 35th single by the Japanese rock band Mucc, released on September 19, 2016, in three editions by Sony Japan.
 It is the opening theme of the anime series The Seven Deadly Sins: Signs of Holy War.
-The title track was composed by Yukke and the single was produced by Ken, guitarist of L'Arc-en-Ciel.
+The title track was composed by bassist Yukke and the single was produced by Ken, guitarist of L'Arc-en-Ciel.

 Composition

-"Classic" was composed by bassist Yukke, who admitted being a fan of the series Nanatsu no Taizai: "When it was decided [that the song would be the opening theme] I was very happy".
+"Classic" was composed by Mucc bassist Yukke, who admitted being a fan of the series The Seven Deadly Sins: "When it was decided [that the song would be the opening theme] I was very happy".
 He claims that it took about a month to compose the song, while receiving tips from the other members.
 The demo version of the song was more similar to an anime song than the current one, Yukke asked producer Ken to transform it into a song more similar to Mucc, although the initial melody has not been changed.